pnnl/sven/README.md

 Try adding a single name to the filter, then add all the weekdays or weekends to see how a person's behavior varies subtly. **Be careful that you don't clear the filter with many days selected, this will cause the browser choke while trying to layout too many storylines**.

 # Running the Demo
-This demo is powered by `create-react-app`.
-See `README (create-react-app).md` for detailed instructions.
+This demo is powered by `nwb react-component`.
 The development environment is started by running the following commands:

 ```js
 npm install